TheVisualHub/VisualFactory/README.md

 ## 🐍 Example Use Case

-In most cases you just need drag and drop the script on the GUI or run script with chimeraX in terminal (for batch execution).
+No installation required: in most cases, simply drag and drop the script onto the ChimeraX GUI, or run it via the terminal with chimeraX for batch execution.